 The big question is when should add more coals?
 If you’re doing a long cook you may need to add more coals but you don’t want it to get too hot when you’re cooking.
 Your best tool here for gauging when to add more coal is a good thermometer to monitor the temperature inside the charcoal smoker.

 When the temperature starts to drop, it could be time to add more coals.
 You can also open up the draft door a little and get the new charcoals going very quickly.
 Then, move the draft door back to the desired position to get the desired temperature.
 All charcoals are a little different and moisture can also play a role.

-Continue to make small adjustment to the vent by checking it ever 10 minutes until you get to the desired cooking temperature.
+Continue to make small adjustments to the vent by checking it every 10 minutes until you get to the desired cooking temperature.

 Many people usually have questions about what type of wood to use.
-You can choose from all different styles of woods.
+You can choose from all different styles of wood.
 I really like the Hickory wood chunks by Western.
-I’ve tried a few of the other varieites, including cherry, oak and apple wood.
+I’ve tried a few of the other varieties, including cherry, oak and apple wood.
 All of them taste amazing and it’s hard to pick a favorite!

-Most of the professionals recommend using wood chunks, rather than saw dust or chips.
-Simply place the wood chunks a few inches from your coals and in a few minutes the smoke will start to rise.
+Most professionals recommend using wood chunks, rather than sawdust or chips.
+Simply place the wood chunks a few inches from your coals and in a few minutes, the smoke will start to rise.

 You should experiment with moving the wood chips around and place them closer and further away to the charcoal.
 What I like to do is set the wood chunks all over the place and wait to see how they burn.
 The first few times you do this you should pay close attention.
 You really want the wood chunks to produce enough smoke but also you want them to burn as long as possible.

 So are you ready to get started with smoking your own foods with a charcoal smoker?
 Once you get the hang of it, you’ll probably be smoking everything you can think of!